leroykayanda/node-app/README.md

  1. Clone this repo and set up your own repo.
  2. Create a workspace in terraform cloud.
+ 3. Create an API token in terraform cloud to be used by Github actions.
+Add it a repository secret in Github and name it TERRAFORM_CLOUD_TOKEN.
+ 4. Set up an IAM user with admin priviledges.
+This user will be used by terraform to provision resources.
+ 5. Create 2 environment variables (not terraform variables) in the terraform cloud workspace named AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY and populate them with the IAM key and secret obtained above.
+Mark the variables as sensitive.
+ 6. Go to the terraform/backend.tf file and update the workspace name.
+ 7. Go to terraform/variables.tf and modify the region variable to deploy the infra to a region you want.
+By default it deploys to eu-west-1.
+ 8. Go to .github/workflows/deploy-app.yml.
+Modify the branch that will trigger a deployment to your branch name.
+On the **build-app-image** job, set your aws region name.
+Also set the name of the ECR repo.
+This is constructed by concatenating the env variable in terraform/variables.tf, a hyphen and the service variable set in terraform/variables.tf eg if env is prod and service is node-app, ECR repo name will be prod-node-app.
+Set AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as repository secrets in Github.
+On the **deploy-infra** job, set terraform_workspace to your workspace name.

 Initialize env variables